 My mission statement for the blog: Classic Housewife is about being the best wife, mother, homemaker and homeschooling parent that I can be –and encouraging other moms to be the same.
 It’s about seeking to glorify God in all that we do, whether working, playing, learning, loving or just simply living life.

-However: When I do use affiliate links I:
+That said, when I do use affiliate links I:

-- Make sure that the information I’m offering is true, correct, and my own opinion
+- Make sure that the information I’m offering is true, correct, and my own opinion.

-- Post links to items and websites I feel positively about/think my readers will genuinely be interested in
+- Post links to items and websites I feel positively about/think my readers will genuinely be interested in.

 - Speak truthfully.
 If I say I bought, used, tried, or ordered something, I did.

-- Welcome any feedback on items, offers and websites I link to – good or bad
+- Welcome any feedback on items, offers and websites I link to – good or bad.

 - Use an affiliate link for something I am already going to blog about if I have one.